citp/privacy-policy-historical/b/bo/boo/booking.com.md

 In the reservation process you can request our newsletter, which contains special offers and more information about BOOKING.COM.
 You can also choose to stop receiving the newsletter at any time.

-If you have any suggestions or remarks about this privacy statement, please send an email to ewuvqogt0ugtxkegBdqqmkpi0eqo.
+If you have any suggestions or remarks about this privacy statement, please send an email to phfgbzre.freivpr@obbxvat.pbz.